blkperl/puppet-module-network/README.markdown

  *   use puppet in offline mode, trigger a `service network stop` before applying configuration changes (puppet code left as an exercise ..), apply changes, then do `service network start`. (*not tested*)
  *   send patches for network_interface puppet type that can do the `brctl` (and ifenslave etc..) lifting.
  *   worst case scenario, reset your computer using any appropriate way

-#### Applying configuration changes

-As of now, you will need something like `service network restart` in your puppet configuration if configuration changes.
-This will only work if you did not remove devices from your configuration.
-We'd love to see a safer way to apply network configuration through puppet.

 ### Samples